Ouranosinc/xclim/.github/CONTRIBUTING.rst

    If you are adding a new set of functions, they **must be tested** and **coverage percentage should not significantly decrease.**
 4. If the pull request adds functionality, your functions should include docstring explanations.
    So long as the docstrings are syntactically correct, sphinx-autodoc will be able to automatically parse the information.
-   Please ensure that the docstrings adhere to one of the following standards:
+   Please ensure that the docstrings adhere to one of the following standards (badly formed docstrings will fail build tests):

    * `numpydoc`_
    * `reStructuredText (ReST)`_

-5. The pull request should work for Python 3.6, 3.7 as well as raise test coverage.
+5. The pull request should work for Python 3.6, 3.7, and 3.8 as well as raise test coverage.
    Pull requests are also checked for documentation build status and for `PEP8`_ compliance.

    The build statuses and build errors for pull requests can be found at:
     https://travis-ci.org/Ouranosinc/xclim/pull_requests

 .. warning::
-    PEP8 and Black is strongly enforced.
+    PEP8, Black, and Pydocstyle (for numpy docstrings) conventions are strongly enforced.
 Ensure that your changes pass **Flake8** and **Black** tests prior to pushing your final commits to your branch.
     Code formatting errors are treated as build errors and will block your pull request from being accepted.

 Tips
 ----